Skip to content

 The Washington Post and CNN reported last month that their journalists’ communications were also seized by Trump’s DOJ.

-Photo of the Department of Justice building.
+Close up of the Department of Justice lettering on a gray building.
 Credit to Peter E, Flickr.

 On Wednesday, the New York Times reported that the Justice Department under former President Donald Trump secretly seized phone records from four Times reporters from Jan.
 14 to April 30, 2017, as part of a “leak” investigation.